4nd3r/mkosi-intune/README.md

 [systemd-nspawn](https://www.freedesktop.org/software/systemd/man/systemd-nspawn.html)
 container :partying_face:

-Tested only on Debian Sid with bleeding edge dependencies.
-Many assumptions are made, which might not be compatible with your system.
-No warranties, be careful and review the code before you run it :wink:
+This is built on Debian Sid (unstable) with bleeding edge dependencies.
+Most probably **this is not compatible with your system**.
+Everything here is provided only for reference and with hope that it might be helpful.
+No warranties, be careful and review the code before you run it. **If you don't understand the code, then you shouldn't use it.**

 WARNING: This might not be compliant way of doing things.

 ## Dependencies